 “You should go!
 It has a nice view of the sea.
 It’s rumored to be the city that inspired Spirited Away.
-And they have the best gweh I’ve ever tasted - your favorite, with taro and the green one with radish or whatever the chewy stuff is.”
+And they have the best gweh I’ve ever tasted - your favorite, with taro, and the green one with radish or whatever that chewy stuff is.”

 She looked skeptical.
 “How did you get there?
 You don’t speak the language.”

 I know thirty words in Mandarin, and speak Taiwanese at a four-year-old level.
 Also, Mom is not really aware of the internet.

 “How did you buy a ticket?
 What did you say?”